min-hyo-2k/FresherDevOpsProject001/README.md

 - Provisoin EC2 Instances using Ansible.
 (In Progress...)
 - Create task using lambda.
 (In Progress...)
 - Managing secrets using GitHub Secrets.
 (In Progress...)
+- Replace EC2 to ECS for running containers.
+(In Progress...)

 ## Project Structure
 ![Infrastructure](./assests/DevOpsDiagram.jpg)